MatthewPierson/CheckNonceGUI/README.md

 2. Open the xcode workspace (CheckNonceGUI.xcworkspace)
 3. Add your Apple ID for signing
 4. Run
-5. Build and copy over the .app from wherever it is in "~/Library/Developer/Xcode/DerivedData" to "/Applications" (You don't HAVE to do this but the app won't be able to do ipwndfu/irecovery stuff, making it basically useless until it is in the correct location)
-6. Do whatever you want =)
+5. Do whatever you want =)

 ## Running the app

 1. Download latest release
-2. Move the .app to "/Applications"
-3. Run the app
+2. Run the app

 The app has only been tested and confirmed to work on Mojave, it should work fine on Catalina but High Sierra and lower I don't know and can't be bothered testing at this stage.